 The field-based model is available to in-service school personnel who wish to pursue a degree under conditions convenient to practicing educators.
 It is available at selected sites throughout northern and central Illinois and southern Wisconsin and leads to a master of arts degree.

 The online model is available to individuals interested in a master of arts degree with focus on curriculum and instruction or the English as a second language (ESL).
 The ESL program may lead to an M.A. if additional coursework is completed (for more information, please refer to the description of the individual track program).

-B. Gulley, Dean; M. Fallahi, Associate Dean of Graduate Studies; C. McCullough, Associate Dean and Accreditation Coordinator; L. Sondler, Director of Teacher Education and Certification Officer; M. Coffey, Assistant to the Dean, W. Manning, Director of Off-Campus Programs; W. Connolly, Director of Clinical Practice; J. Lundin, Coordinator of Field Experiences; J. Reinhart, STEM Center Coordinator, Mary Bell, IBHE Grant Coordinator, Jorge Arevalo, Data Manager.
+B. Gulley, Dean; M. Fallahi, Associate Dean of Graduate Studies; C. McCullough, Associate Dean and Accreditation Coordinator; L. Sondler, Director of Teacher Education and Certification Officer; W. Manning, Director of Off-Campus Programs; W. Connolly, Director of Clinical Practice; J. Lundin, Coordinator of Field Experiences.

 Admission to the School of Education

 Individuals seeking admission to a graduate program must complete a graduate student application, which is available from the Office of Graduate Admission.
 The completed application file is evaluated by a graduate admission counselor, and the file along with an admission recommendation will be forwarded to the School of Education.
 An Admission Committee including the dean of the School of Education and the associate dean of graduate studies and other selected faculty or professionals from the School of Education will review the file and inform the prospective candidate of the admission decision.